amiradavoudi/Tracing/README.md

 Run the file *toll-based-attacking-algorithm-with-heuristic.py*, and the results will be written to the *toll-based-algo-with-heuristic.log* file. <br>
 The results show the thresholds, ASR, and APDs w.r.t the wallet range [w<sub>l</sub>, w<sub>u</sub>]. <br>
 It takes about 2 minutes to get the results. <br>
-The results show that ASR and APD metrics show an upward trend as the threshold decreases.
+The results show that ASR and APDs metrics show an upward trend as the threshold decreases.
 This trend is particularly noticeable in larger wallet ranges ([20, 40], [40, 60]), indicating a contribution to the improvement in ASR compared to the lower ASRs before applying the heuristic. <br>
 The results are shown in Table 2, Section 5.2.

 #### Experiment 5: Figure 3(a)